oroinc/documentation/user/back-office/products/products/create-complex.rst

    .. image:: /user/img/products/products/SimpleProductDesign.png
       :alt: The list of available page templates in the dropdown of the Page Template field

-13. In the **Product Variants** section, select the configurable product variants by ticking the **Is Variant** check box next to the product.
+13. In the **Product Variants** section, select the configurable product variants by ticking the **Is Variant** checkbox next to the product.

    .. image:: /user/img/products/products/SampleProductVariantsForConfigProduct.png
       :alt: Selecting the configurable product variants